n00rsy/SDLSnake/README.md

 ![](snake.png)

 Used a linked list to represent snake in memory and 2D array for the play field.
-Sperate created seperate thread for renderering so user input isn't bound to fps.
+Utilizes seperate thread for renderering so user input isn't bound to fps.

 # Usage
 ## Windows